Loss of bone supporting the teeth is the main result of periodontal disease, which is also called gum disease.

 There is a pocket around the teeth which when healthy is usually less than 3mm deep.
 When not properly cleaned, the harmful bacteria in the pockets multiply and cause the tissues to get inflamed and damaged, which causes the dental bone loss.
 As the pockets get deeper, it gets more difficult to clean, which makes the disease progress; the end result of which is tooth loss.

 NO. It is irreversible, but it is arrestable.
-Meaning, the bone will never grow back, but you can prevent further loss.
+Meaning, the bone will not grow back on its own, but you can prevent further loss.
 This is done by having deep cleanings (called scaling and root planing) at regular intervals.
 The interval varies on a case by case basis, but is usually every 3-6 months.

 If you have any of the signs below, you may have gum disease and need to get it checked out by your dentist.